ipspace/netlab/docs/caveats.md

 * FRR containers need host kernel modules for MPLS forwarding.
 If your Ubuntu distribution does not include the MPLS drivers, do `sudo apt install linux-generic`.
 * FRR containers have a management VRF.
 Use `ip vrf exec mgmt <command>` to run a CLI command that needs access to the outside world through the management interface.
 To disable the management VRF, set the **netlab_mgmt_vrf** node parameter to *False*.
 * FRR initial container configuration might fail if your Ubuntu distribution does not include the VRF kernel module.
 Install the VRF kernel module with the `sudo apt install linux-generic` and reboot the server.
-* FRR release 9.0 and later creates malformed IS-IS LSPs ([details](https://github.com/FRRouting/frr/issues/14514)).
-Most other devices do not care; Arista EOS refuses to accept them.
-It's thus impossible to build an IS-IS network using Arista EOS and a recent FRR release.
+* FRR 9.0 and later creates malformed IS-IS LSPs; the bug has been fixed in release 10.0.1 ([details](https://github.com/FRRouting/frr/issues/14514)).
+You cannot build an IS-IS network using Arista EOS and FRR if you're running an affected version of FRR.
+* FRR configures BFD as part of OSPFv2/OSPFv3 configuration.

 (caveats-junos)=
 ## Common Junos caveats

 * Junos cannot have more than one loopback interface per routing instance.
 Using **loopback** links on Junos devices will result in configuration errors.
+* Junos configuration template configures BFD timers within routing protocol configuration, not on individual interfaces

 (caveats-vptx)=
 ## Juniper vPTX